 The actress in this next painting is Greece personified.
 From the painter who said, “The artist who aspires to perfection in everything achieves it in nothing,” it’s obvious Delacroix aspired to perfection.
 He had me at “Greece on the Ruins of Missolonghi,” one of the first works on display:

 With Greece still on my mind—my Acropolis tour guide’s heated words about the Turks, the statue of Bouboulína in Spetses—I was staggered by this painting’s passionate expression of European values over barbarism.
-The French along with Byron were invested in the Greek cause, which became the cause célèbre of post-Revolutionary France.
+The French artistic elite were invested in Greek independence, a cause célèbre of post-Revolutionary France.

-I learned the word ekphrasis at my alma mater, St. John’s College, while discussing Auden’s gut-punching Musée des Beaux Arts.
-In loosest terms it simply means any piece of art about another.
+I learned the word ekphrasis at my alma mater, St. John’s College, while discussing the poet W. H. Auden’s gut-punching masterpiece Musée des Beaux Arts.
+In loosest terms it means any piece of art that takes another as its subject.
 Artemisia’s Intent the play and Delacroix the exhibit are both shrewdly written testaments to the power of artistic exchange.
 Doubling down on creative impact, they give you more than the beauty of a single medium—and history lessons to boot—for the price of a ticket less than lunch.
 See them.

 Artemisia’s Intent can next be seen at Scranton Fringe and Delacroix runs through January 6. #EugeneDelacroix #ExpoDelacroix #ArtemisiasIntent #WhatAWomanCanDo #WorkLikeAMother #ArtistMom